gkoh/pynab_search/README.md

 This project provides a pure client side search page for the pynab project.

 ## Installation
-Place the project into a web server accessible location and modify the 'baseurl' accordingly.
+Place the project into a web server accessible location and modify the 'pynab_url()' function in js/common.js accordingly.